 For a number of decades, the School of Education at Andrews University has been providing participants with graduate education and degrees in the field of educational leadership.
-With a focused mission to prepare K-12 educational administrators for effective servant leadership in educational settings, nine broadly accepted educational leadership standards are used to guide the programs and to assess participant competencies.
+With a focused mission to prepare K-12 educational administrators for effective servant leadership in educational settings, ten broadly accepted educational leadership standards are used to guide the programs and to assess participant competencies.
 Field-based internships with mentoring and a required portfolio help transfer theory and philosophy to application and practice.
 The programs are delivered at five increasingly more challenging levels.
 With this introductory view of our path, let us take a more detailed look at some specific program components as we become acquainted.

 The standards state that a school administrator is an educational leader who promotes the success of all students by

 The ELCC has also added the requirement of an internship for use in program accreditation under the National Council of Accreditation in Teacher Education (NCATE).
 In keeping with this ELCC requirement, all degree programs require an internship/mentoring component that provides significant learning opportunities to synthesize and apply the knowledge and practice and develop the skills identified in the standards.
 The internship takes the form of substantial, sustained, standards-based work in a real settings, planned and guided cooperatively by the institution and school/district personnel for graduate credit.

 All degree programs require the completion of a portfolio that documents the participant’s work in connection with the nine standards.